qooxdoo/qooxdoo/docs/core/environment.md

 Now to actually setting new or overriding existing environment settings.
 The value of an environment key can take one of two forms, as a concrete literal value, or as a function that returns a value at run time.
-The former can be achieve in various ways (see further), the latter only through application code.
+The former can be achieved in various ways (see further), the latter only through application code.
 (An environment key with its current value is also referred to as an _environment setting_).